MicrosoftDocs/visualstudio-docs/docs/vsto/how-to-programmatically-search-for-and-replace-text-in-documents.md

 ---
-title: "Find and replace text in documents programmatically"
+title: Find & replace text in documents programmatically
 description: Search for and replace text in a Microsoft Office Word document programmatically from Visual Basic or C# in Visual Studio. ms.date: "02/02/2017" ms.topic: "how-to"